-The Ontario Supreme Court of Justice was asked to decide in May 2010 whether a subrogated action could be brought by a home builder's insurer against a plumbing contractor whose negligence with a welding torch caused fire damage to several homes under construction.
-The Court permitted a subrogated claim against the subcontractor - a deci-
+brought by a home builder's insurer against a plumbing contractor whose negligence with a welding torch caused fire damage to several homes under construction.
+The court permitted a subrogated claim against the subcontractor; a decision that was subsequently upheld by the Ontario Court of Appeal.
+Although this decision is only binding in Ontario, it is significant as it presents a persuasive new basis for advancing subrogated claims against negligent subcontractors in all provinces.

-In Brookfield, a homebuilder contracted a plumber to provide services for a new subdivision undergoing construction.
-Although the construction contract contained a hold harmless clause in the home builder's favor and required the plumbing subcontractor to obtain liability insurance, and to waive the subrogation rights of its insurers against the home builder, there was no corresponding obligation on the home builder's part to obtain insurance or provide any subrogation waivers.
+In Brookfield, a home builder had contracted a plumber to provide plumbing services for a new subdivision that was undergoing construction.
+Significantly, although the construction contract contained a hold harmless clause in favor of the home builder and required the plumbing subcontractor to obtain liability insurance, and to waive the subrogation rights of its insurers against the home builder, there was no corresponding obligation on the part of the home builder to obtain insurance of any kind or provide any subrogation waivers.

-The homebuilder argued that it did not take out builder's risk policies on behalf of its contractors.
-Rather, it obtained all perils property insurance, and contractually required its contractors to obtain liability insurance.
+The home builder argued that it did not take out "builder's risk" policies on behalf of its contractors.
+Rather, it obtained "all perils" property insurance, and contractually required its contractors to take out liability insurance.
 The subcontractor described the policy as a builder's risk policy.

-The Court, determining that the subcontractor was not an unnamed insured, made the following findings:
+The court, in finding that the subcontractor was not an unnamed insured, made the following findings:

-- The policy label, be it "builder's risk," "all-risks" or "all perils," is not determinative.
-It is the policy language that - The "property damage" coverage for contractors was explicitly limited, stating that the policy "also insures the interest of contractors and subcontractors . . . during construction of an insured location . . . to the extent of the insured's legal liability for insured physical loss or damage to property."
-The subcontractor was insured only to the extent that the homebuilder was found legally liable for the loss or damage.
+- The label of the policy, be it "builder's risk", "all-risks," or "all perils," is not determinative.
+Rather, it is the policy language that matters. - In this case, the "property damage" coverage for contractors was explicitly limited, stating that the policy "also insures the interest of contractors and subcontractors ... during construction of an insured location ... to the extent of the insured's legal liability for insured physical loss or damage to property."
+In other words, the subcontractor was insured only to the extent that the home builder was found legally liable for the loss or damage.

-Although the Court's decision did not set out the policy's subrogation clause wording, the policy provided that the insurer's subrogation right was preserved and required the home builder to cooperate in any subrogation proceeding.
+Although the court's decision did not set out the wording of the policy's subrogation clause, the policy provided that the insurer's right of subrogation was preserved and required the home builder to cooperate in any subrogation proceeding.

-The Court concluded that the construction agreement and policy allocated the risk of loss caused by a contractor to the contractor, rather than the homebuilder.
+The court concluded, based on the considerations set forth above, that both the construction agreement and the policy allocated the risk of loss caused by a contractor to the contractor, rather than the home builder.
 As such, the plumbing subcontractor could not be regarded as an unnamed insured.